simonjd16/machine_learning/Final Project.md

 #### Use of Scaling

+The only algorithm that I used scaling for was the the k-nearest neighbours algorithm.
+The logic behind using scaling was that we needed to measure the distances between our sample pairs which impacts the clustering when determining the nearest neighbours.

 #### Features Engineered

 I decided to engineer 2 features into the data sets primarily focused around the final aspects of the data.

 - expenses_to_salary: I decided to look at the ratio between the amount of expenses the employee claimed and their salary.
 I wanted to explore if there may have been anything peculiar going on with the expenses for employees receiving lower salaries
 - stock_value_to_salary: In the same way as the expenses_to_salary ratio, I also decided to explore if there was any significance between the total stock value an employee had versus their salary